-Two or three-room tents, being 'all in one', will generally be much quicker to pitch compared to single-room tents with annex room and vestibule accessories as the accessories can take some time to construct.
-These tents are, however, much heavier than the basic single-room tent.
+Tents containing two or three-rooms, being 'all in one', will generally be much quicker to pitch compared to those that come with a single-room and additional annex room and awning accessories, as these can take some time to construct.

-Single-room tents give you the option to just pitch the main tent when that is all you need for your stay, such as during touring holidays or quick breaks.
+Single-room tents give you flexibility to avoid constructing the separate accessories when not needed for your stay, such as during touring holidays or quick breaks.

-4. Quality – Is it well made and reliable?
+4. Quality: Is it well made, reliable and waterproof?

-5. Price – Does it fit within your budget?
+5. Budget: Does it fit within your budget?

 Quality doesn't have to cost a lot – some of the lower-priced tents on the market do receive favourable reviews and comments.
-From our experience, however, if you want peace of mind when you are out in the elements, you should choose the best quality tent that you can afford.
-You'll definitely wish you paid those extra dollars if the tent fails you (and your family) at the most inopportune time.
+From our experience, however, if you want peace of mind when you are out in the elements, you should choose the best quality that you can afford.
+You'll definitely wish you paid those extra dollars if it fails you at the most inopportune time.

 If you are on a tight budget, buying brand new isn't necessary.
-Some good-quality tents can be purchased second hand, such as on eBay or Gumtree.
+Some good-quality buys can be found second hand, such as on eBay or Gumtree.
 In fact, our current tent and accessories were purchased second hand on eBay at a 40% saving.

-Finding the budget to buy the tent as well as all of it's available accessories up front isn't absolutely necessary either.
+Finding the budget to buy your entire setup, including all of the accessories, up front isn't absolutely necessary either.
 Having any annex panels will be helpful to start with, but other accessories can be added on when your budget permits.

 You may also elect to start with a cheaper tent, or borrow one until you are confident you have decided on the best setup for you, or if you are new to camping, whether you’re going to enjoy it.
 Once your decision is made, you can reduce your bill shock by gradually adding accessories to your setup and/or asking for a combined family Christmas present instead of individual ones.

-Family and friends are often looking for good gift ideas, especially for the kids.
-They may welcome some ideas for Christmas and birthday gifts, including making a cash contribution towards a larger family camping tent – and to your future camping holidays.
+Loved ones are often looking for good gift ideas, especially for the kids.
+They may welcome some ideas for Christmas and birthday gifts, including making a cash contribution towards a larger tent – and to your future camping holidays.

-We all want a quick setup time, and so an important factor is the speed and ease with which the tent and its accessories can be pitched, especially during touring holidays and short breaks.
-While there are many tents on the market, your quick pitch tent choice is narrowed down to the pop-up or touring style of tent.
+We all want a quick setup time, and so an important factor is the speed and ease with which everything, including accessories, can be pitched, especially during touring holidays and short breaks.
+While there are many options on the market, your choice will be narrowed down to the pop-up or touring style of tent.